wp-plugins/yournewsapp/trunk/readme.txt

 Please refer to our [Website](http://www.blappsta.com/questions-answers/)

 == Change Log ==
+= 0.8.2 =
+- Bug fixes
+- Integrate "How to use the Blappsta PREVIEW app" video
+- Use big images for teasers

 = 0.8.1 =
 - add plugin logo
 - correct Goole Play Store link to blappsta preview app (Google Play is a trademark of Google Inc.)